wearemolecule/elektra/README.md

 * `in_block` - *string* | 7x24, 5x16, Wrap, 2x16, 7x8
 * `out_blocks` - *string array* | accepted values include 7x24, 5x16, Wrap, 2x16, 7x8
 * `out_uom` - *string* | Set to `MW` for a megawatt number.
 Default is `mwh`.

+The response from this method is a DataFrame with one column for flow date, and an additional column representing the number of MW, or MWh, in each `out_block`.

 #### Example
 ``` python